BCPS Recertification Re-up

-In two previous post, I outlined my impressions of High-Yield Med Reviews based on my experience going through the modules and webinar.
+It’s about time to report back on my BCPS recertification follow up.
+In two previous posts, I outlined my impressions of High-Yield Med Reviews and BCPS recertification based on my experience going through the modules and webinar.
 While I still stand behind my evaluation of HYMR, my assessment was somewhat limited because it was all before the exam.
 Now that I have my scores, I feel I can give a more complete assessment of HYMR.
 In a nutshell: I passed, and highly recommend HYMR.

 In the final days before the exam, I was actually contemplating sitting for the full 200 question exam rather than the abridged recertification.
 My rationale was simply that I’d rather have more questions to attempt given the VAST amount of material that encompasses the pharmacotherapy exam.
 While I am glad I still went with the shorter version based on my result, my exam preparation had to consider that I couldn’t possibly cover all subjects of pharmacotherapy.
 Rather I took a more measured, calculated approach.
-With that in mind, I have a few tips to get the most out of studying with HYMR.
+With that in mind, I have a few tips to get the most out of studying with HYMR and round out this BCPS recertification follow up.

 1) Get started early (3 months before) and do a little every day.
 It could be as little as 20 minutes, but getting in a regular habit of studying can have that initial 20 minutes stretch to an hour or two after a few weeks.
 With the format of the lecture modules from Dr. Busti, it’s easy to fit in at least one lecture during my morning run.
 For subjects like hypertension or asthma that I knew pretty well, I played them at 1.5x or 2x speed to review and slow down or rewind for elements I needed to hear again (ie, newish drugs, guideline updates, etc.)